Troubleshooting Windows using its Administrative Tools

 Windows Firewall with Advanced Security

-Windows Memory Diagnostic – Diagnosing memory problems on your computer
+Windows Memory Diagnostic – Diagnosing RAM memory problems on your computer

 Administrative Tools in Windows 7 explained